Network protection for macOS

 - To evaluate effectiveness of macOS web threat protection, we recommend trying it in browsers other than Microsoft Edge for macOS (for example, Safari).
 Microsoft Edge for macOS has built-in web threat protection that is enabled regardless of whether the Mac network protection feature you're evaluating, is turned on or not.

-- Licensing: Microsoft 365 Defender for Endpoint tenant (can be trial)
+- Licensing: Microsoft Defender XDR for Endpoint Plan 1 or Microsoft Defender XDR for Endpoint Plan 2 (can be trial)

 - Onboarded Machines: